hdr-bgnn/Minnow_Segmented_Traits/README.md

 The minnow.selected.csv file was derived from the fish.meta.qual.tax.csv, and filtered on institution.y == “INHS”, specimen.viewing == “left”, as well as only one “blob” for the head and the eye (CC.HEAD == 1, CC.EYE == 1).

-### 1- Creation of minnow.images.for.segmenting.csv
+### 1- Creation of minnow.filtered.from.imagequalitymetadata_7Jun2022.csv

 R code (Minnows.R) was used to filter out high quality, minnow images using the Image_Quality_Metadata_v1_202111206_151204.csv matching the following criteria: